cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-any-team-member.md

   - A:
     - [ ] A: System Owner creates this issue
   - B:
-    - [ ] B.1: System owner emails cloud-gov-compliance@gsa.gov and cloud-gov-operations@gsa.gov with their authorization
+    - [ ] B.1: System owner emails cloud-gov-cybersecurity@gsa.gov and cloud-gov-operations@gsa.gov with their authorization
     - [ ] B.2: An operator adds a link to the Google Group conversation that includes the authorizing email.
       - (link here)
 - **Please only use first names.**